vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 58 Shastri 1987, 216; Cf. Sankaranarayanan 1977, 227 f.

-59 Haraha Inscription of the Reign of ¯Isānavarman [VS] 611, EI XIV, 113.
+59 Haraha Inscription of the Reign of Īsānavarman [VS] 611, EI XIV, 113.

 60 See above, n.
 52 on p.
 251.